kraowx/shibbyapp/README.md

 ## Planned Features
 - Notification with media controls (play/pause, next, previous)
-- Some kind of vibration feature that syncs with audio?
+- (WIP) Some kind of vibration feature that syncs with audio?
 Add offset for bluetooth headphones as well
 - File metadata that gives more information about a file other than its name and description
 - Import/export audio files buttons